-- 2. Signal levels should be variable between the limits given in the specification and be able to be set within $\pm 0.2$ dB. - 3.
-Signal duration should be long enough so that the signals can be recognized and long enough in the case of compelled signals to complete the acknowledgement process. - b) Register signal generator - 1.
-Signal frequencies should be within $\pm 5$ Hz of the nominal signalling frequency or frequencies and shall not vary during the time required for testing. - 2.
-Signal levels should be variable between the limits given in the specification and be able to be set within $\pm 0.2$ dB. - 3.
-Signal durations and intervals between signals shall be within the limits given in the specification in Recommendation Q.153, paragraph 3.3.3, for normal operate values and in Recommendation Q.154, paragraph 3.4.1 d), for test operate values.
+- Signal frequencies should be within $\pm$ 5 Hz of the nominal signalling frequency or frequencies and shall not vary during the time required for testing. - 2) Signal levels should be variable between the limit given in the specification and be able to be set within $\pm$ 0.2 dB. - 3) Signal duration should be long enough so that the signals can be recognized and long enough in the case of compelled signals to complete the acknowledgement process.

+b) Register signal generator

+- 1. Signal frequencies should be within $\pm 5$ Hz of the nominal signalling frequency or frequencies and shall not vary during the time required for testing. - 2.
+Signal levels should be variable between the limits given in the specification and be able to be set within + 0.2 dB. - 3.
+Signal durations and intervals between signals shall be within the limits given in the specification in Recommendation Q.153, § 3.3.3, for normal operate values and in Recommendation Q.154, § 3.4.1 d), for test operate values.